ArielHorwitz/pgnet/README.md

 ## Features
-* Minimum effort to connect game to server, and client to UI
+* Minimum boilerplate
 * A single server can host many games in a lobby automagically
-* Localhost option that saves you from writing separate interfaces for local and online play
+* Local client that saves you from writing separate interfaces for local and online play
+* End-to-end encryption
 * CLI client for developers and server admins
-* End-to-end encryption
-* Hopefully a concise API

 ## Limitation
 * No concurrency beyond async on a single thread (bad for CPU-intensive games)